 Posted: July 10, 2020

-Summary: When tested with an XRF instrument the dish pictured here had the readings listed below.
+Summary: When tested with an XRF instrument, the dish pictured here had the readings listed below.
 ALL FRANCISCAN POTTERIES pieces I have EVER TESTED have had a similarly high level of Lead.
 They also normally leach Lead when tested in a lab.
-In the absence of testing your particular set for the leaching of Lead, functional dishware and other pottery pieces from this brand (from any year of manufacture or location of manufacture) should not, under any circumstances, be considered safe to eat off of for any purposes (not occasional holiday dinners nor regular daily meals.)
+In the absence of testing your particular set for the leaching of Lead, functional dishware and other pottery pieces from this brand (from any year of manufacture or location of manufacture) should not, under any circumstances, be considered safe to eat from for any purposes (not occasional holiday dinners nor regular daily meals).

 How much Lead is too much Lead?

 There is no total content limit for total measurable Lead (as detectable and measured with an XRF instrument) in modern dishware.
 Limits have only been set for the total amount of any detectable Lead that is leaching at the time of manufacture – as measured by leach-testing (normally done in a laboratory setting).
 However – for context – for modern items intended for use by children to be legal (and not subject to recall), the paint, glaze, or coating of these items needs to be below 90 ppm Lead, and the substrate of the item needs to fall below 100 ppm Lead when tested.
 These dishes test positive for more than 80,000 ppm Lead in the exterior glaze on the food surface of the dish.